Stay connected

 Learning objectives

-- Identify the elements of a proof of claim
+- Identify and differentiate between exempt and non-exempt property, and the key elements of a “341 meeting” and a proof of claim.

 Continuing Education Information